top of page

 • Sable (French: "sand") Island is inhabited by only a few families and a few hundred wild ponies

 • It's the ideal winter home for the world's biggest breeding colony of grey seals.
 In 1960, only 8,000 in the southern Gulf of St. Lawrence.
-Now, more than 400,000 seals come to Sable's beaches during the winter months to pup and breed.
+Now, more than 400,000 seals come to Sable's beaches during winter to pup and breed.

 Catching up with the lovely Laszlo this evening, we will miss our daily chats when he leaves us in Boston, but he also needs his family time and a well-deserved break from us all.